-Breast augmentation is more than a plastic surgery procedure for breast enhancement; for millions of women all over the world, breast augmentation is a chance to reclaim their femininity and boost their self-confidence.
-Breast augmentation can enhance your breasts in so many ways; women can increase volume and fullness to their chests, or correct uneven breasts.
-Breast augmentation can even improve projection and firmness of the breast for a more balanced, proportional figure.
-You might be a mother wanting a return your breasts to their youthful state, or maybe you want a better fit for your clothes or want a more feminine figure.
+Breast augmentation is a plastic surgery procedure for breast enhancement, and for millions of women all over the world, it offers a chance to reclaim their femininity and boost their self-confidence.
+Breast augmentation can enhance your breasts in many ways; women can increase volume and fullness to their chests or correct uneven breasts.
+Breast augmentation can even improve the projection and firmness of the breast for a more balanced, proportional figure.
+You might be a mother wanting to return your breasts to their youthful state, or maybe you want a better fit for your clothes, better body proportion, or a more feminine figure.
 Whatever your reasons might be, it’s important to choose a practice in the San Jose area like Aesthetx, whose surgeons have an extensive history with cosmetic and reconstructive breast surgeries.

-Our exquisite results are made possible by more than our surgeons’ talent and expertise in breast augmentation.
-Dr. Zeidler and Dr. Berkowitz believe in deeply personalizing each procedure; they practice dimension based planning, a unique perspective on planning breast augmentation that takes into account a woman’s specific anatomy.
+Our exquisite results are made possible by our surgeons’ talent and expertise in breast augmentation, and also because Dr. Zeidler and Dr. Berkowitz believe in deeply personalizing each procedure.
+They practice dimension-based planning, a unique approach to creating a surgical plan that takes into account a woman’s specific anatomy and personal body architecture.
 We believe that every woman is unique, and our surgeons will meticulously plan your breast augmentation, taking detailed measurements, and carefully analyzing breast tissue and your body frame to find the perfect fit.
-More importantly, both Dr. Zeidler and Dr. Berkowtiz believe that breast augmentation should be a collaboration, and we listen to each patient’s goals and ideal aesthetics so that we can work together on creating the best results.
+More importantly, both Dr. Zeidler and Dr. Berkowitz believe that breast augmentation should be a collaboration, and we listen to each patient’s goals and ideas so that we can work together on creating the best results.
 Aesthetx’s breast augmentation results are natural, balanced, and are designed expertly enough to withstand the tests of time.

 The History of Breast Augmentation

-Even long before technology had advanced enough for it to be safe, finding ways to enlarge the breast has always captivated our society.
-From the late 19th century to the early 20th century, surgeons and patients alike experimented with different substances that were injected or inserted into the breasts to increase its size.
-Substances ranging from paraffin, ivory balls, vegetable oils, mineral oil, lanolin, beeswax, putty, goat’s milk, and more were used to enlarge the breasts, with disastrous results.
-By the 1950s, women were implanting Ivalon sponges or polyethylene tape wound into a ball, which years down the road caused horrible shrinking and hardening of the breasts.
+Even long before technology had advanced enough for it to be safe, finding ways to enlarge the breasts has long captivated women in our society.
+From the late 19th century to the early 20th century, surgeons and patients alike experimented with different substances to inject or insert into the breasts to increase their size.
+Materials ranging from paraffin, ivory balls, vegetable oils, mineral oil, lanolin, beeswax, putty, goat’s milk, and more were used to enlarge the breasts, many times with disastrous results.
+By the 1950s, women were using polyethylene tape wound into a ball, which years later caused horrible shrinking and hardening of the breasts.

-Alas, the first true revolution in breast augmentation finally occurred in 1961, when Houston plastic surgeons Dr. Thomas Cronin and Dr. Frank Gerow developed the first silicone breast implant.
-The first breast implant consisted of a thick silicone gel material enveloped in a rubber bag, and in 1962 it was used to perform the very first breast augmentation for patient Timmie Jean Lindsay in Texas.
+The first real revolution in breast augmentation finally occurred in 1961, when Houston plastic surgeons Dr. Thomas Cronin and Dr. Frank Gerow developed the first silicone breast implant.
+This implant consisted of a thick silicone gel material enveloped in a rubber bag, and in 1962 it was used to perform the first breast augmentation for patient Timmie Jean Lindsay in Texas.

-Newer saline implants were also incredibly versatile, with the newer versions containing a small valve making it possible to be filled once inside the body, giving the options for women to have breast augmentation with smaller incisions.
+Newer saline implants were also incredibly versatile, eventually designed to contain a small valve that made it possible to be filled once inside the body, giving the options for women to have breast augmentation with smaller incisions.

-In 2006, after years of clinical trials and studies, the FDA reversed their moratorium on silicone breast implants after confirming it was safe and effective.
-As popularity for silicone breast implants skyrocketed, further generations of implants evolved and rose in popularity, like 5th generation highly cohesive silicone gel implants (“gummy bear”) implants and implants made with anatomical or teardrop shapes to give an alternative more natural appearing option.
+In 2006, after years of clinical trials and studies, the FDA reversed its moratorium on silicone breast implants after confirming it was safe and effective.
+As popularity for silicone breast implants skyrocketed, further generations of implants evolved and rose in popularity, like 5th generation highly cohesive silicone gel implants (“gummy bear”) implants and implants made with anatomical or teardrop shapes to give an alternative more natural-appearing option.

 Breast Augmentation Techniques

-The Aesthetx surgeons believe that getting the best results is dependent on a surgeon’s willingness to adapt, to change with the times and improve on their technique.
-It’s why they have pioneered so many techniques that have led to superior results and greater patient safety.
-Aesthetx’s Dr. Berkowitz himself pioneered an advanced technique for saline implants: endoscopic breast augmentation.
-Using a small camera called an endoscope to guide the procedure, the saline implant can be inserted through a 1-inch incision in the armpit area, also known as the transaxillary incision pattern.
-In this technique, an endoscope-a small tube with a small camera and a light at the end-will be inserted through the small incision in the armpit.
-Your surgeon will be able to see the inside of your body through a video feed displayed on a screen.
-A pocket in the breast will then be created, and your saline implant will be placed in the pocket.
-The implant can then be filled in the body, leaving some of the most discreet scars available for breast augmentation.
+The Aesthetx surgeons believe that getting the best results is dependent on a surgeon’s willingness to adapt, to change with the times, and improve on their technique.
+It’s why they have pioneered so many techniques that have led to superior results and increased patient safety.
+Aesthetx’s Dr. Berkowitz himself developed an advanced method for saline implants: endoscopic breast augmentation.
+With the use of a small camera called an endoscope to guide the procedure, surgeons can insert the saline implant through a one-inch incision in the armpit area, also known as the transaxillary incision pattern.
+Your surgeon can see the inside of your body through a video feed displayed on a screen.
+Using specialized tools, a pocket can be created in the breast and the implant can be positioned, all through the very small incision.
+The implant can then be filled once it’s in the body.
+This minimizes scarring from breast augmentation surgery.

 With silicone breast implants, our surgeons use inframammary incisions, which are incisions made under the breast crease.
 Our Aesthetx surgeons, Dr. Zeidler and Dr. Berkowitz, prefer this incision because they’ve shown a much lower risk of complications after surgery and a higher probability of a faster recovery.
 Inframammary incisions lead to lower tension in the breast tissue, and it’s associated with lower rates of post-surgery complications.
 The incisions are also relatively easy to hide.
 Ultimately, the kind of incision a woman gets will depend on what type of implant she chooses, and her own unique needs.

-One other criteria that you will get to decide is placement of the implants, with the most common placements being over the muscle (subglandular) and under the muscle (submuscular).
+One other criterion that you will get to decide is the placement of the implants, with the most common placements being over the muscle (sub-glandular) and under the muscle (sub-muscular).
 Placing implants under the muscle often leads to lower rates of post-surgery complications like capsular contracture, and women tend to like the more natural look it creates.
 However, other women tend to like the dramatic cleavage and round shape that comes from placing implants over the muscle.

-For women who want a small amount of lift, Aesthetx offers a breast augmentation technique called the dual plane mini lift, a technique that places the implant partially under the muscle while separating the muscle from the breast tissue.
-The dual plane mini lift is perfect for creating a small amount of lift by giving fullness in the lower part of the breast and raising the nipple to a perkier position.
-For women who need a more significant lift, a full breast lift or mastopexy can also be performed.
+For women who want a small amount of lift, Aesthetx offers a breast augmentation technique called the dual-plane mini lift, a procedure that places the implant partially under the muscle while separating the muscle from the breast tissue.
+The dual-plane mini-lift is perfect for creating a small amount of lift by giving fullness in the lower part of the breast and raising the nipple to a perkier position.
+For women who need a more significant lift, we can also perform a full breast lift or mastopexy.

 Your lifestyle, anatomy, and aesthetic goals should figure heavily in your choice of implants.
-Do you want shaped, anatomic implants that impart a more natural shape, or the more dramatic cleavage that round implants create?
-Would you rather have a drastic increase in size or a modest size that allows for freedom of movement?
-All of these questions and more will be used to help choose your perfect implant.
+Do you want shaping, anatomic implants that impart a more natural contour, or the more dramatic cleavage that round implants create?
+Would you rather have a drastic increase in size or a modest size that allows for more freedom of movement?
+We will talk through each of these to help you choose your perfect implant.

 Planning Your Breast Augmentation

-There is no type of implant, implant placement, or type of incision that will work for all patients.
-It’s why we work hard to help the patient find the right choices.
-We believe that the best way to create the best breast augmentation results is by listening intently and carefully considering a patient’s aesthetic wishes.
-We plan each breast augmentation extensively in advance, so that when the big day comes, the procedure will be based on decisions made together with the patient, not completely for them.
-During their consultation, we will spend considerable time educating women on their options and helping them fine tune each decision.
+There is no one type of implant, implant placement, or incision location that will work for all patients.
+It’s why we work hard to help tour patients make the best choices for themselves.
+We believe that the way to create the best results is by listening intently and carefully considering a patient’s aesthetic wishes.
+We extensively plan each breast augmentation in advance so that when the big day comes, we base the procedure on decisions we make with the patient.

 A large part of your pre-procedure planning will be spent sizing your breast implants.
-We want our patients in the San Jose area to feel confident about how their new breasts will feel on them, so we use our very large collection of sizers to help give our patients a sense of how certain implants will look in their bra.
+We want our patients in the San Jose area to feel confident about how their new breasts will feel on them, so we use our extensive collection of sizers to help give our patients a good sense of how individual implants will look in their bra.

 Creating the Perfect Breast Augmentation Results